 “These rejection rates demonstrate one reason medical bills are a prime source of personal bankruptcies as doctors and hospitals will push patients and their families to make up what the insurer denies,” said CNA/NNU Co-President DeAnn McEwen.
 The data, new findings by the Institute of Health and Socio-Economic Policy, the CNA/NNU research arm, is based on data from the California Department of Managed Care.

-What happens if you receive medical treatment which runs into the tens or hundreds of thousands and your insurer denies the claim because of an unmet deductible, a copay, an out of network physician, or for a treatment or medicine that is not approved?
+Claim denials by insurers are still routine.
+What happens if you receive medical treatment which runs into the tens or hundreds of thousands and your insurer denies the claim because of an unmet deductible, a copay, an out of network physician, or for a treatment or drug that is not approved?
 Who pays the doctor and the hospital?
 If there is no insurance or the amount is limited, your provider will require that you guarantee full payment of the likely costs incurred, less any amount actually reimbursed by your insurer.
 Meaning, you’re on the hook for whatever your insurance company fails to pay.
 If your insurer denies a claim that should be covered, you can fight it out and ultimately sue your insurance company but lawsuits take a long time and plenty of money that most people can’t afford.
 That’s exactly what the insurer is counting on and why it’s more profitable to deny claims and defend the occasional litigation.
 The strategy of resisting a high proportion of claims is an essential and integral part of the business model of the health insurers even under the ACA.

 When Patients Can’t Pay